exadel-inc/esl/README.md

   - [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)

-All of them completely supported by modern browsers like Chrome, Firefox, Safari or Edge (>43).
+All of them are fully supported by modern browsers like Chrome, Firefox, Safari or Edge (>43).

-To ESL work in older browser you can use the light polyfills list for IntersectionObserver, ResizeObserver and Custom Elements
+In order to make ESL work in older browsers you can use a "light" polyfills list for IntersectionObserver, ResizeObserver and Custom Elements
 (Older versions of Edge and Safari)

-Or make them work in IE11 or Edge (<14) using full polyfills list provided.
+Or make the library work in IE11 or Edge (<14) using "full" polyfills list provided.

-See more details how the polyfilling approach might look like in the test-server examples.
+See more details on what the polyfill approach might look like in the test-server examples.

-Also, the library built-in polyfills for some of DOM and ES6 features available under [./polyfills](./src/polyfills) directory.
+Also, the library built-in polyfills for some of DOM and ES6 features are available under [./polyfills](./src/polyfills) directory.